mlrun/mlrun/docs/runtimes/using-functions.md

 ### Provide code as part of the function object
 This method is great for small and single file functions or for using code derived from notebooks.
 This example uses the mlrun
 {py:func}`~mlrun.code_to_function` method to create functions from code files or notebooks.
-For more on how to create functions from notebook code, see [Converting notebook code to a function](./mlrun_code_annotations.ipynb).

     # create a function from py or notebook (ipynb) file, specify the default function handler
     my_func = mlrun.code_to_function(name='prep_data', filename='./prep_data.py', kind='job',
     image='mlrun/mlrun', handler='my_func')

+For more on how to create functions from notebook code, see [Converting notebook code to a function](./mlrun_code_annotations.ipynb).

 ### Provide code as part of the function image

-Providing code as part of the image is good for ensuring that the function image has the integrated code + dependencies, and it avoids the dependency, or overhead, of loading code at runtime.
+Providing code as part of the image is good for ensuring that the function image has the integrated code and dependencies, and it avoids the overhead of loading code at runtime.

 Use the {py:meth}`~mlrun.runtimes.KubejobRuntime.deploy()` method to build a function image with source code, dependencies, etc. Specify the build configuration using the {py:meth}`~mlrun.runtimes.KubejobRuntime.build_config` method.